 As if mastering the black art of screenplay writing wasn’t enough, the world of trying to get a script into production is even more mysterious and fraught with danger.
 There is basically one rule; nobody knows anything.
 It is an absolutely sound rule that applies to each one of us all the way up to the top players in Hollywood.
 Seriously, just read up on how some of the best movies ever made only did so after streams of rejection from decision makers.
-The popular writers out there haven’t succeeded because of the industry, but despite the industry – Keep that in mind whenever you get a pass or negative feedback.
+The popular writers out there haven’t succeeded because of the industry, but despite the industry.
+Keep that in mind whenever you get a pass or negative feedback.
 What matters more than anything is our personal integrity; are we presenting the scripts we want to write?
 I’ve seen too many writers get sucked into the get feedback and try to please everyone void and I’ve skated around the outside of it myself.
 It’s a sure way to become a writer who desperately churns out redrafted material like it’s high school coursework all while trying to hit some mystic marking criteria.
-We are not school kids, we are not worker bees, we are artists, so fucking act like one and have the guts to respect your gut, as convoluted, twisted, and full of shit it may be.
+We are not school kids, we are not worker bees, we are artists, so act like one and have the guts to respect your gut, as convoluted, twisted, and full of crap it may be.

 There is a huge industry standing between us and the film production world.
 Some of it is good, most of it seems to be bad.
 It’s an industry that trades off the constant churn of amateur writers trying to monetise their hobby.
 If you have a script you want to sell then there’s a crowd of hungry hucksters fighting to dig into your pockets.
 It’s a marketplace that impoverishes and destroys screenwriters who fall foul of its tactics.

 We have to think about our values, why did we get into writing?
 Was it to de-stress?
 Did it start as a career aspiration?
 The second trying to sell a script or get work takes over our lives we have to stop and take a step back.
 I’ve been there, it encourages a mania that abuses your work and your wallet.
-I got out before it turned something I love into something I hate – no amount of money or glory can compensate for that.
+I got out before it turned something I love into something I hate.
+No amount of money or glory can compensate for that.